 When looking at the charts, you can quickly find what percentile you belong to and, from that, how (un)healthy your BMI is.
-At this early stages of body development, there are many factors that influence the body's composition and proportions, both of which are things that affect the BMI value.
+At this early stage of body development, many factors influence the body's composition and proportions, both of which affect the BMI value.

-If there are many variables that are ignored by in an adults BMI, it's even worse for teens and kids.
-One way to deal with this is to separate the acceptable BMI values by age and gender and just compare a given teenager with the rest of teenagers in his or her age.
-This is by no means perfect, but together with the broad margins for healthy BMI for teens established by WHO, this makes it a fairly robust diagnostics system.
+If there are many variables that are ignored in an adult's BMI, it's even worse for teens and kids.
+One way to deal with this is to separate the acceptable BMI values by age and gender and just compare a given teenager with the rest of the teenagers in his or her age group.
+This is by no means perfect, but together with the broad margins for healthy BMI for teens established by WHO, this makes it a fairly robust diagnostic system.

-We need, as always, to not lose sight of the bigger picture, and we have dedicated an entire section towards that aim.
-For now let's just take a look at the BMI charts for teens and, after that, learn how to use this BMI calculator for teens, and what to do with its results; after all, that's what you came here for, ain't it?
+We need, as always, to keep our eyes on the bigger picture, and we have dedicated an entire section toward that aim.
+For now, let's just take a look at the BMI charts for teens and, after that, learn how to use this BMI calculator for teens, and what to do with its results; after all, that's what you came here for, isn't it?